-House committee marks up environmental risk bill (HR 4306)-On May 18 the House Science, Space, and Technology subcommittee on technology, environment, and aviation marked up the Risk Assessment Improvement Act, introduced by Rep. Herb Klein (D-NI) on April 28.
+House committee marks up environmental risk bill (HR 4306)-On May 18 the House Science, Space, and Technology subcommittee on technology, environment, and aviation marked up the Risk Assessment Improvement Act, introduced by Rep. Herb Klein (D-NJ) on April 28.
 The measure would set up a program in the EPA administrator's office to set sound risk assessment guidelines.
 The two-year project would compare different environmental risks, the results of which would be reported to the EPA administrator and the White House Office of Science and Technology Policy for the purposes of coordinating risk research and communication among different federal agencies.

-Several amendments are in the offing, including four by Rep. Dick Zimmer (R-NI), a cosponsor of the bill.
-The Zimmer amendments would require a national database on human exposure to various toxic compounds to minimize the use of animal testing in risk assessment research;

-· require the EPA to issue an annual report on all environmental regulations issued over the prior year, the costs the regulations imposed on the economy, and risks they addressed:
+Several amendments are in the offing, including four by Rep. Dick Zimmer (R-NJ), a cosponsor of the bill.
+The Zimmer amendments would require the EPA to issue an annual report on all environmental regulations issued over the prior year, the costs the regulations imposed on the economy, and risks they addressed;